 Tools for You

 - Leadership Derailers Assessment to help you identify what’s inhibiting your leadership effectiveness

 - Personal Values Exercise to help you determine and clarify what’s most important to you

 - Alignment Scorecard to help you assess your organization’s level of alignment

 Personal Values Exercise

 Complete this exercise to identify your personal values.
 It will help you develop self-awareness, including clarity about what’s most important to you in life and work, and serve as a safe harbor for you to return to when things are tough.

 Bob Vanourek and Gregg Vanourek, father and son, are leadership practitioners, teachers, trainers, and award-winning authors.
 They are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
-Check out their Leadership Derailers Assessment, complete their Personal Values Exercise, or sign up for their newsletter.
+Sign up for their newsletter.
 If you found value in this, please forward it to a friend.
 Every little bit helps!